Introduction

 Stabilized Approach Concept

-A stabilized approach is one in which the pilot establishes and maintains a constant-angle glide path toward a predetermined point on the landing runway.
-It is based on the pilot’s judgment of certain visual clues and depends on maintaining a constant final descent airspeed and configuration.
+A stabilized approach is one in which the airplane follows a constant glide path toward a selected aiming point while maintaining a consistent airspeed and configuration.

 A stabilized approach provides:

-- More time to monitor ATC communications and weather conditions.
+- More time to monitor communications and make decisions.

 - Defined support for deciding to land or to go around.